 Tatsunoko vs Capcom

 This is one that I always wanted to get ported over to the PS3/360 home systems, but of course, that never happened.
 And thus far, it has yet to make a collection appearance.
-Tatsunoko is a famed anime studio with characters such as Casshan, Tekkaman, and Gatchaman (better known as G-Force to some of the older generation) among others.
+Tatsunoko is a famed anime studio with characters such as Casshan, Tekkaman, and Gatchaman (better known as G-Force to some of the older generations in the West) among others.
 The game mixes them with some of Capcom’s more familiar characters such as Ryu, Mega Man, and Viewtiful Joe.
 The game didn’t get enough recognition solely because of the system they chose to release on at the time.
 If this was in a collection, maybe this could get some love from the masses.

 Aliens vs. Predator